-It is high time that the British public were fully informed of the abominable system of child-slavery which prevails in the Crown Colony of Hong Kong.
+It is high time that the British public were fully informed of the abominable system of childslavery which prevails in the Crown Colony of Hong Kong.
 For nearly a hundred years this island, with its 200,000 Chinese inhabitants, has been under our rule.
-There are now some 6,000 Europeans, and the island is controlled by the Governor and a Legislative Council.
+There ere now some 6,000 Europeans, and the. island is controlled by the [British] Governor and a Legislative Council.
 When I was acting as Superintendent of the Admiralty Chart Depot there in 1919 my wife and I were horrified by the screams of a child which came during the evening from a Chinese house.

-As a result of our efforts to make inquiries we came to the conclusion that this must be one of those cases of slavery which we had heard darkly hinted at.
+As a result of our efforts to make inquiries we came to the conclusion that this ! must be one of those cases of slavery which we had heard darkly hinted at.
 When I reported the case to the police I was told that it was "probably a slave girl."
-My wite immediately began investigations, and these revealed to us the fact, which had indeed already been discussed in a sermon by the British chaplain, that each Chinese house in the Colony had one or more girls virtually in a position of slavery.
-The custom is called adoption, but money payments are usually made, and in the majo rity of cases the girls became household drudges and worse.
-As the result of our action I relinquished my appointment, and step by step have forced the Colonial Office to admit the material fact in this grave indictment of British honour.
+My wife immediately begun investigations, and these revealed to us the fact, which had indeed already been discussed in a sermon by the British chaplain, that each Chinese house in the Colony had one or more girls virtually in a position of slavery.
+The custom is called adoption, but money payments are usually made, and in the majority of cases the girls became household drudges and worse.
+As the result of our action I relinquished my appointment, and step by step have forced the Colonial Office to admit the material fact in this I grave indictment ot British honour.
+Slave Brokers.

-A reply recently given by the Colonial Office to questions regarding the buying and selling of children in Hong Kong was as follows:

-Buying and selling of human beings does not take place openly in Hong Kong.
-A custom does exist there, as elsewhere in China, by which, in return for a money payment, girls are transferred by their parents or natural guardians to the care of another household, usually for the purpose of domestic service, though the transaction is described by the Chinese as a form of adoption. adoption betweens or brokers are employed for the sale and purchase of these unfortunate girls, and the fact that large numbers are sold into the local houses of ill-fame, and are shipped overseas for the same purchase are shipped overseas for the same purpose, is perfectly well known to the whole shipping community
+A reply recently given by the Colonial Office to questions regarding the buying and selling of children in Hong Kong was as follows: Buying and selling of human beings does not take place openly in Hung Kong.
+A custom does exist there, us elsewhere in China, by which, in return for a money payment, girls are transferred by their parents or natural guardians to the care of another household, usually for the purpose of domestic service, though the transaction is described by the Chinese as a form of adoption.
+Outside official circles it is hard to believe that anyone can distinguish the difference between the transfer of a girl for a money payment and actual buying and selling.
+Sheltering under this custom, the most revolting abuses in the traffic of girls and children are openly carried out.
+Go-betweens or brokers are employed for the sale and purchase of these unfortunate girls, and the fact that large numbers are sold into the local houses of ill-fame, and are shipped overseas for the same purpose, is perfectly well known to the whole shipping community.
+TRANSCRIPTION: